6 World Diseases to Watch Out For When You’re Abroad

 As this CTI explains, malaria is passed from the bite of an infected mosquito and before traveling, your GP will prescribe you with malarial tablets to take for the duration of your trip.
 You should also cover up, use bug protection spray and mosquito nets.

 Mosquitos won’t just give you malaria.
-They could infect you with dengue fever.
+They could infect you with dengue fever, one of the many diseases inflicted by these insects.
 Around 100 million people are affected each year with dengue fever, suffering symptoms like headaches, pain and rashes.
 Dengue fever vaccines are still in development, so you’re advised to keep hydrated and take acetaminophen for pain relief.
+And make sure to be vigilant with applying insect repellent, preferably deet-free.

 In January 2016, new warnings from the CDC were released regarding the outbreak of the Zika Virus, naming 14 countries and territories in Central and South America and the Caribbean.
 It hit the headlines because the Zika Virus can cause birth defects in pregnant women, and there are currently no vaccines or medications available to prevent or treat infections.
 Sufferers must get plenty of rest, drink fluids to prevent dehydration and take acetaminophen to relieve fever and pain.